 It is no surprise that many people make it a family tradition to visit Mr. Claus and his elves for their holiday picture.
 His image is iconic, and having that special photo of the kids on Santa’s lap is priceless.

-These events draw hundreds, even thousands of people to buinesses Nationwide, making this an excellent opportunity to connect with customers during the holiday season.
+These events draw hundreds, even thousands of people to businesses Nationwide, making this an excellent opportunity to connect with customers during the holiday season.

 Either way, presenting the photographs in an inexpensive paper or cardboard photo frame not only protects the photos from fingerprints & damage, but it’s also a great way to market your business or event.

-There are two main styles of photo holders:
+There are three main styles of card stock photo holders:

 Sliding an event photo into a paper frame or folder creates an instant photo souvenir!
-With your logo or event name on it, this souvenir also becomes a reminder of your business or event.
-What a great promotional product giveaway!
+With your logo or event name on it, this photo holder also becomes a reminder of your business or event.
+What a great promotional product giveaway for the holiday season!

 We’ve created custom printed and imprinted Santa frames and folders for malls, stand-alone stores, community festivals, restaurants, fundraisers, schools, company events & holiday events both big and small.
 Call or write us today to learn how you can create a customized frame for your holiday event.